 Photographed around the erosion area and then hiked out two more miles, carrying tripod and camera beyond the stacked stones southwest of the highway.
 Camera fell twice on a steep hill but no damage.
 All exposures were 2 to 3 seconds and now I worry about camera movement.
-Last night the moon light was too bright to change film, so I covered my tent with blankets, sleeping bag, shirts and my dark cloth.
+Last night the moonlight was too bright to change my sheet film, so I covered my tent with blankets, sleeping bag, shirts and my dark cloth.

 These photographs say very little about my experience in the desert.
 How can they?
 Light is illusive.
 The desert has a habit of aloofness.
-Light waits, arrives, returns, departs, soften, yields and colors lighten when they merge with heat and dust.
+Light waits, arrives, returns, departs, softens, yields and colors lighten when they merge with heat and dust.
 This desert in all its disguises shimmers and flashes before dark.
 I would hike several miles off the highway and camp alone among these friendly hills.
 I felt nervous at night when I heard strange noises.
 I thought the wind flapping against the tent might be a mountain lion.
-The boundary lines of the desert are not found on a map or survey, but have to do with risk.
+The boundary lines in the desert are not found on a map or survey, but have to do with risk.

-In this desert, you won't see any new car lots or ice cream shops resting in dried creek beds or next to blooming ocotillo cactus.
-Many returning home from the desert have the same human impulse, "Reorder your priorities".
 In late spring, the hawks fly low over the ground searching for tarantulas.
 Beneath a darkening sky in early night, there is a desperate deep thirst and ache rising up from the cracks on the desert floor.
 Heat and distance seem related.
-Days and nights are not a measurement of time but of mood and temperament.
+Days and nights are not a measurement of time but by mood and temperament.
 The light from the sun and moon don't go unnoticed in these lonely spaces.

-Essay -March, 2022
+Essay March 2024